-When signs of plagiarism are detected in any assignment response, the response will receive a grade of "Plagiarism", and the student will be asked to complete a plagiarism self-report before continuing with the course.
-The student may be asked to rewrite the self-report until it is complete and accurate.
-If and when the self-report is accepted, the assignment will receive a grade of "Not Ready".
+When plagiarism is detected in any assignment response, the response will receive a grade of C-, and the student will be asked to complete a plagiarism self-report before continuing with the course.
+The student may be allowed to rewrite an assignment, depending on the completeness and accuracy of the report.